-The chances of developing asbestos cancer, namely asbestos-induced lung cancer or mesothelioma increase in relation to how much asbestos a person is exposed to and how long the indirect or direct asbestos exposure lasts.
-However, researchers have found asbestos-related diseases including asbestos cancer in individuals with only brief exposures.
+The chances of developing either type of asbestos cancer—lung cancer or mesothelioma— increase in relation to the amount of asbestos a person is exposed to and for how long a period of time they were exposed.
+However, researchers have found asbestos-related diseases including asbestos cancer in individuals who had only brief exposure to asbestos.

 Asbestos Cancer: Mesothelioma

-Malignant Mesothelioma While relatively rare, with between 2000 and 3000 new cases reported in the U.S. each year, malignant mesothelioma is still a significant risk to people exposed to asbestos.
-Because mesothelioma symptoms are similar to those of other diseases, and because the disease can take 40 years or more to manifest after asbestos exposure, there is some concern about misdiagnosed mesothelioma cases and questions as to whether this asbestos cancer is underreported.
-However, it is agreed that asbestos exposure is the primary cause; in almost all cases, patients who are diagnosed with mesothelioma have been exposed to asbestos in the past.
+While relatively rare, with around 3,200 new cases reported in the U.S. each year, malignant mesothelioma is still a significant risk to people exposed to asbestos.
+Because mesothelioma symptoms are similar to those of other less serious diseases such as influenza or a bronchial infection, and because symptoms of the disease can take 40 years or more to appear after asbestos exposure, there is some concern about misdiagnosed mesothelioma cases and questions as to whether this asbestos cancer is underreported.
+However, it is agreed that asbestos exposure is the cause of mesothelioma.

 Unfortunately, mesothelioma cannot be cured with today's medical knowledge, and the average survival time after diagnosis is only one year.
-About 10% of people diagnosed with mesothelioma survive for more than five years.
+About 10 percent of people diagnosed with mesothelioma survive for more than five years.

 The average man in the U.S. has a one in 12 chance of getting lung cancer and the average woman a one in 16 chance.
-Asbestos workers, however, are about seven times more likely to die of lung cancer than people in general.
-Asbestos workers who smoke have a 50 to 90 times greater chance of getting lung cancer than the general population.
+Asbestos workers, however, are about seven times more likely to die of lung cancer than the general population.
+And asbestos workers who smoke have a 50-90 times greater chance of getting lung cancer than the general population.

 The prognosis for either type of lung cancer is poor.
-Nearly 60% of those diagnosed with lung cancer die within one year, and nearly 75% die within two years.
-About 16% of people diagnosed with non-small cell lung cancer survive the disease for more than five years; only about six percent of those diagnosed with small cell lung cancer survive more than five years.
+Nearly 60 percent of patients diagnosed with lung cancer die within one year, and nearly 75 percent die within two years.
+About 16 percent of people diagnosed with non small-cell lung cancer survive the disease for more than five years; only about six percent of those diagnosed with small-cell lung cancer survive more than five years.